Jackie Chiles is a well dressed, fast-talking lawyer who describes things with a series of adjectives, “It’s lewd, lascivious, salacious, outrageous!”

 Kramer gets a fast-talking litigator, Jackie Chiles, to help him sue Java World.
 Kramer and Jackie head over to Java World’s HQ and learn that they would like settle.

 They offer Kramer a lifetime supply of coffee, but before they mention money, Kramer, already pleased with a lifetime of free cafe latte’s accepts the deal without any money.

-Later in the cab Jackie argues with Kramer over his decision, “twenty years practicing law, I’ve never experienced anything like this.”
+“Twenty years of practicing law, I’ve never experienced anything like this.”

 While taking George’s car to a car wash, Kramer and Jerry get into an accident when both are staring at Sue Ellen Mischke who was wearing a bra as a top.

 Elaine convinces Kramer to take Sue Ellen to court for damages to the car and they get Jackie Chiles to represent them.